dnkilic/android-siri-wave/README.md

 stop()

-How to get DisplayMetrics in Activity
+To get DisplayMetrics in Activity

 DisplayMetrics dm = new DisplayMetrics();

 getWindowManager().getDefaultDisplay().getMetrics(dm);